marandra/looney-looper/README.rst

 Usage
 -----
-Once installed, the *scheduledb* script should be installed and searchable in the path.
+Once installed, the *looney* script should be installed and searchable in the path.

 Configuration file
 ------------------